SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/graphics/HowTo_Draw_Text.md

+---
+title: Drawing Text with a Sprite
+description: Demonstrates how to import a SpriteFont into a project and to draw text using DrawString
+---

 # Drawing Text with a Sprite

 Demonstrates how to import a [SpriteFont](xref:Microsoft.Xna.Framework.Graphics.SpriteFont) into a project and to draw text using [DrawString](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.DrawString).